tony-jones/jekyll-starter-kit/README.md

 ## Web Performance

 Jekyll Starter Kit strives to give you a high performance starting point out of the box.
+By default, your project will have a 99/100 on PageSpeed insights.
+You will need to add caching on your server(8 days recommended) to bring it to 100/100.
 ![Speed](https://cloud.githubusercontent.com/assets/6729106/12889451/f246f650-ce4c-11e5-9508-3d135978a6c9.png)

 Our median Web Page Test [scores](http://www.webpagetest.org/result/160208_92_RHF/) for the default template have a [Speed Index](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index) of ~1100 (1000 is ideal).